huggingface/optimum/README.md

 # Optimus

 ## Install
-To install this package use
+To install the latest release of this package:

 `pip install optimus`

-or
+or from current main branch:

 `pip install https://github.com/huggingface/optimus.git`

-or
+or for development, clone the repo and install it from the local copy:

 ```
 git clone https://github.com/huggingface/optimus.git